-- GBI’s believes that broad input from stakeholders ensures that the latest science, data, and market advances are incorporated during development of our rating systems, and that ANSI-audited consensus processes provide the best opportunity for fostering open discussion and debate among stakeholders while also allowing for due process.
+- GBI’s believes that broad input from stakeholders ensures that the latest science, data, and market advances are incorporated during the development of our rating systems and that ANSI-audited consensus processes provide the best opportunity for fostering open discussion and debate among stakeholders while also allowing for due process.

 - GBI delivers environmental assessment tools and rating systems that are practical, comprehensive, and cost-effective.

 - Essential to the ongoing success of GBI’s approach to the market is its continuing commitment to being collaborative, engaging, and accessible both as a thought leader and in its commitment to providing excellent customer service to users of our tools throughout the assessment and certification of buildings or interior spaces.

 - GBI promotes the Green Globes suite of assessment tools to provide third-party certification of green building best practices and resilience considerations (ii) as applied to commercial and multi-family buildings of all types, sizes, and budgets.

 - GBI also supports federal High Performance and Sustainable Buildings requirements through custom assessment programs outside of the Green Globes suite of tools, such as the Guiding Principles Compliance programs for both existing buildings and new construction, per Executive Orders 13423, 13514 and 13693.